dfrcode/react_training/README.md

 # React training

-study of the structure of the reactant
+study of the structure of the reactjs